Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Activities in Phnom Penh

 A lot of travelers going to Cambodia don’t even stop by Phnom Penh because they feel like there’s nothing to do there.
 I recommend you to spend a few days there, at least to see the Tuol Sleng Genocide Museum and Choeung Ek.
+Since you’re probably gonna spend some time in the country, here are the best places to visit in Cambodia!

 How to get to Phnom Penh